 Just because Chromebooks often cost less than most laptops doesn’t mean they can’t get expensive.
 If you spend any time shopping for Chromebooks online, you’re bound to find Chromebooks running north of $600, with some models venturing well into the $1000 range.
-That said, you might be surprised to learn how much processing power and RAM you can lock down in a Chromebook that costs no more than $200.
+Here’s the good news: you might be surprised to learn how much processing power and RAM you can lock down in a Chromebook that costs no more than $200.

 With that in mind, we’ve assembled a list of the best Chromebooks under $200.
 And while we wouldn’t recommend picking up one of these laptops as your primary computer if your work demands a lot of processing power, each laptop on this list is more than capable of carrying out virtually every imaginable every-day task you can throw its way.